SuperOfficeDocs/crmscript/docs/api-reference/classes/NSUser/SetName.md

 # SetName(String name)

-Initials, UserId - also used as login name for on-site installations.
+Initials, UserId* also used as login name for on-site installations.
 Identifies user in archives.

 **Parameter:**
- - **name** String
+* **name** String

 ```crmscript
 NSUser thing;